 Volubilis became wealthy from the fertile agricultural lands around it, and large houses decorated with mosaics were built here.
 Officials erected monuments, including a basilica and a triumphal arch.

-Eventually the city was abandoned but some of its ruins remain today and they make up a fascinating heritage site.
-Visiting Volubilis that takes you into a period of time that’s very different to many of the other historical things to do in Morocco.
+Eventually, the city was abandoned but some of its ruins remain today and they make up a fascinating heritage site.
+Visiting Volubilis takes you into a period of time that’s very different to many of the other historical things to do in Morocco.

 The most convenient tours to Volubilis leave from Fez, and there are some good options here: